 Daithi O Ceallachain was with us for the 2011-2012 academic year.
 Daithi is teaching Introductory and Intermediate Irish Language courses.
 In addition, he has organized informal conversation groups and is planning events for a Seachtain Gaeilge in March.

 Our current visiting scholar is Noel O Murchadha.
 Noel is teaching Introductory and Intermediate Irish Language and has been working with students on their conversational skills.
-He will be giving a public lecture on March 26, 2013.
+He gave a public lecture on March 26, 2013.